forestdb/forestdb.org/models/numbergame.md

 * Can you explain the model's inference for the observed sequence `[2, 4, 8]`? (hint: How many numbers are powers of 2 and how many numbers are multiples of 2?)
 * What is the conditional probability of `[2, 4, 8]` given each of the concepts?

-An important insight that emerges is something called the **size principle**: your friend could have been thinking of "*multiples of 2*" or "*powers of 2*", since both concepts are consistent with `[2, 4, 8]`.
-But if your friend had been thinking of "*multiples of 2*", there are a lot more sequences she *could have chosen* than if she was thinking of "*powers of 2*".
-In other words, the probability that she stumbles upon a sequence that happens to be full of powers of 2 when she was thinking of "*multiples of 2*" is a *lot* lower than the probability that she picks a "*powers of 2*" sequence that happens to be full of multiples of 2.
+An important insight that emerges is something called the **size principle**: your friend could have been thinking of "*multiplesOfTwo*" or "*powersOfTwo*", since both concepts are consistent with `[2, 4, 8]`.
+But if your friend had been thinking of "*multiplesOfTwo*", there are a lot more sequences she *could have chosen* than if she was thinking of "*powersOfTwo*".
+In other words, the probability that she stumbles upon a sequence that happens to be full of powers of 2 when she was thinking of "*multiplesOfTwo*" is a *lot* lower than the probability that she picks a "*powersOfTwo*" sequence that happens to be full of multiples of 2.

 ## Prior probabilities of hypotheses

-In the previous examples, we assumed that the concepts "*multiples_of_2*" and "*powers_of_2*" are equally likely to be chosen.
+In the previous examples, we assumed that the concepts "*multiplesOfTwo*" and "*powersOfTwo*" are equally likely to be chosen.
 Is that always a valid assumption?

 Suppose the friend who generated the number sequence `[2, 4, 8]` is a precocious 3rd-grader.
 You know that she has not yet learned the concept of "powers."
-You believe that it is quite unlikely that she would be thinking about a number category as complex as "*powers of 2*."
+You believe that it is quite unlikely that she would be thinking about a number category as complex as "*powersOfTwo*."
 How does this change your belief about what number category she is thinking of, given that she generated the number sequence `[2, 4, 8]`?

-Instead of the picking the two concepts with equal probability, this function is now much less likely to pick "*powers_of_2*":
+Instead of the picking the two concepts with equal probability, this function is now much less likely to pick "*powersOfTwo*":

 ~~~~
-var pick_3rd_grade_concept = function() {
+var pick3rdGradeConcept = function() {
   // prior probability that your friend knows about "powers" and is thinking of the concept
-  var prob_powers = 0.1;
+  var probPowers = 0.1;
-  // picks "powers_of_2" with probability prob_powers
+  // picks "powersOfTwo" with probability probPowers
-  var concept = flip(prob_powers)? "powers_of_2": "multiples_of_2";
+  var concept = flip(probPowers)? "powersOfTwo": "multiplesOfTwo";
   return concept;
 }
-// this graph confirms that the "powers_of_2" is now only 10% likely to to be chosen.
+// this graph confirms that the "powersOfTwo" is now only 10% likely to to be chosen.
-print(Enumerate(pick_3rd_grade_concept));
+print(Enumerate(pick3rdGradeConcept));
 ~~~~

 Given these new **prior probabilities** over how likely your friend is to pick the two concepts, this program now makes different inferences about which concept generated the number sequence `[2, 4, 8]`.